 Directions

 - Heat oil in Dutch over medium heat until shimmering.
-Add onions, scallops, and salt and cook until vegetables are softened, 5 to 7 minutes.
+Add onions, scallops, and salt, and cook until the vegetables are softened for 5 to 7 minutes.
 Stir in garlic, habanero, thyme, and cayenne and cook until fragrant, about 30 seconds.

 - Stir in broth and squash, scraping up any browned bits.
-Bring to simmer and cook for 15 minutes.
-Stir in coconut milk and return to brief simmer.
+Bring to a simmer and cook for 15 minutes.
+Stir in coconut milk and return to a brief simmer.

 - Process 2 cups stew in blender until smooth, about 45 seconds, return to pot.
 Season with salt and bitters, if using, to taste.
 Serve.